The Micro-Aggregated Profit Share: Introduction

 \textbf{The Functional Distribution of Income}.
 Income shares are important summary statistics for understanding many macroeconomic phenomena, including the global decline in the labor share, the stability of the Kaldor facts, and economic inequality.
 One such statistic that has historically caught the eye of both economists and policymakers is the profit share.

 Studying the profit share is important for several reasons.
-First, understanding the evolution of the profit share may shed light on the global decline in the labor share documented by \cite{karabarbounis2014global}, the fall in business dynamism reported by \cite{decker2014role}, and the TFP slowdown noted by \cite{gordon2012us}.\footnote{Income shares---that is, labor-, capital- and profit shares---add up to unity.
+First, as argued above, the profit share in itself is more informative for antitrust policy than the markup is.
+Second, understanding the evolution of the profit share may shed light on the global decline in the labor share documented by \cite{karabarbounis2014global}, the fall in business dynamism reported by \cite{decker2014role}, and the TFP slowdown noted by \cite{gordon2012us}.\footnote{Income shares---that is, labor-, capital- and profit shares---add up to unity.
 Thus, if the labor share has declined, that necessarily means that either the capital or the profit share must have increased. }$^,$\footnote{In a world where technological change results from innovative activity, economic profits provide incentives for inventors and entrepreneurs to pursue new ideas and business projects.}$^,$\footnote{Economic profits result from monopolistic- and monopsonistic distortions, both of which may induce misallocation of production factors and thus affect aggregate productivity.} More generally, income shares (i.e., labor-, capital- and profit shares) are important for assessing the extent of wealth and income inequality \citep{piketty2003income, atkinson2011top}, and for calibrating economic models, whether it is in the areas of growth, development, or monetary policy \citep[e.g., see][]{boppart2023macroeconomics,gali2005monetary}.
 Finally, the profit share is informative for economic policies on corporate taxation, redistribution, and antitrust.

 Our theoretical results unify micro and macro approaches for computing income shares.
 Consistent aggregation of micro data permits obtaining income shares that will be identical to those obtained using macro data.
 That is, it does not matter whether one computes the aggregate profit share either as a residual of one minus the sum of labor and capital shares or by aggregating individual profit rates (defined as profits over sales) using Domar weights as long as one uses representative micro-level data.
 If the aggregate user cost of capital used to calculate the capital share via the macroeconomic approach is consistent with the underlying heterogeneity in producers' user costs of capital, then income shares would be identical regardless of the procedure---micro or macro---employed to compute these shares.